mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 Heading up _Greding_, I pick off fellow age groupers that beat me to the base of the hill.
 I am almost feeling guilty of how effortless the climb is.

 I am quickly put in my place; another rider flys by on my left much faster than I am expecting.
-I see a flash of pink on the trisuit and catch the number plate all athletes have zip tied to the sea tubes of our bikes; it is number 24.
+I see a flash of pink on the tri-suit and catch the number plate all athletes have zip tied to the sea tubes of our bikes; it is number 24.

-_"Hey Ernie!"_
+_"Way to go Ernie!"_
 <!---->
 Professional triathlete, Ernest Mantel looks back and flashes me a big smile.
 If my mood was good going up this hill, my energy was over the top now.
 Ernie and I have a connection as we both share the same coach, Elliot Bassett (<a href="" target="_blank">Mountain Endurance</a>).
 Ernie gives me a fist pump of encouragement before flying over the horizon.
 I continue on.

 What goes up, must come down.
 A set of switchbacks provide a brief moment of fun.
 I am passing other age-groupers; a quick glance behind before entering the next corner and I am amazed how much distance I am putting into those I am sharing this hill with.
-An ambulance attends to someone who wasn't comfortable on the descent.

 Through the village of _Offenbau_ I got some perspective into the eventual result of the female race.
 Lisa Norden rolls passed me; more than 30 minutes after Daniela Ryf.
 I don't think I'll need to ask who will be crowned winner on the day.